Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Josephson junction and tunneling

 We can see the effect of each tunneling term from Eq. \eqref{eqn:heff} and Fig. \ref{fig:heff}.
 The Cooper pair tunneling term is proportional to identity; hence it only provides a $\de\phi_{sc}$-dependent shift to all states.
 With no backscattering, the eigenstates satisfy the boundary condition $\Psi_r(\de\phi_{sc}+2\pi)=\Psi_{r+1}(\de\phi_{sc})$ and the Hamiltonian is invariant under $\Z_{2m}$ transformation $n^{(1)}\ra n^{(1)}+1\mod2m$.
 The backscattering term explicitly breaks the $\Z_{2m}$ down to $\Z_2$, corresponding to $n^{(1)}\ra n^{(1)}+m \mod 2m$.
 The eigenstates now satisfy a different boundary condition, $\Psi_r(\de\phi_{sc}+2\pi)=\Psi_{r+m}(\de\phi_{sc})$.

 These effects demonstrate that the $\Z_m$ part of the symmetry is inherently different from the $\Z_2$ fermion parity.
-The unbroken $\Z_2$ represents the topologically protected fermion parity and can only be broken by nonlocal terms like creating a pair of parafermions at the two ends of the FTSC, $\al_{-L}^\da\al_0$, whereas the $\Z_m$ symmetry can be broken by local tunneling terms like tunneling of a quasiparticle and a quasihole $\psi_{R,qp}^{(1)\da}\psi_{L,qp}^{(1)}\psi_{R,qp}^{(2)}\psi_{L,qp}^{(2)\da}\sim \cos[2(\vp_0^{(1)}-\vp_0^{(2)})]$.
+The unbroken $\Z_2$ represents the topologically protected fermion parity and can only be broken by nonlocal terms like tunneling of parafermion across the FTSC, $\al_{-L}^\da\al_0$, whereas the $\Z_m$ symmetry can be broken by local tunneling terms like tunneling of a quasiparticle and a quasihole $\psi_{R,qp}^{(1)\da}\psi_{L,qp}^{(1)}\psi_{R,qp}^{(2)}\psi_{L,qp}^{(2)\da}+h.c.\sim \cos[2(\vp_0^{(1)}-\vp_0^{(2)})]$.
 This suggests that in systems with backscattering, one cannot distinguish PZM from MZM tunneling from the periodicity of energy-phase relation since both of them have $\Z_2$ symmetry.